Ethan-Leone-9134/Pi-2-Uno-Connection/README.md

 # Pi-2-Uno-Connection
-Framework for a raspberry pi to arduino connection via usb.
+Repository includes the framework for a raspberry pi to arduino connection via usb.

+### Python
+The file ".py" houses the assoicated custom functions for the raspberry pi

+### Arduino
+The file ".ino" houses the assoicated custom functions for an arduino uno